-Burns are a type of painful wound caused by thermal, cold, electrical, chemical, or electromagnetic energy.
-Smoking and open flame are the leading causes of burn injury for older adults.
-Scalding is the leading cause of burn injury for children.
-Both infants and the older adults are at the greatest risk for burn injury.
+Burns are painful wounds caused by thermal, cold, electrical, chemical, or electromagnetic energy.
+Smoking and open flame are the leading causes of burn injury in adults.
+Scalding is the leading cause of burn injury in children.
+Both infants and older adults are at the greatest risk for burn injury.

 What are the different types of burns?

 There are many types of burns caused by thermal, radiation, chemical, or electrical contact.

 Thermal burns.
 These burns are due to heat sources which raise the temperature of the skin and tissues.
 They cause tissue cell death or charring.
 When hot metals, scalding liquids, steam, and flames come into contact with the skin, they can cause thermal burns.

 Cold exposure burns (frostbite).
 Damage to the skin is caused by exposure to cold.

 Radiation burns.
 These burns are due to prolonged exposure to ultraviolet rays of the sun, or to other sources of radiation such as X-ray.

 Chemical burns.
 These burns are due to strong acids, alkalies, detergents, or solvents that come into contact with the skin, eyes, mouth, or gastrointestinal tract.

 Electrical burns.
 These burns are from electrical current.

 Burns are classified as first-, second-, or third-degree, depending on how deep and severely they penetrate the skin's surface.